We have a new bunny

 Derek and Fern

 When we let her out of her outdoor bunny run, we always like to stay out with her, even when its cold.
 Our main reason is to keep her safe, but we also just like being with her.
-Fern is a member of our family and it’s fun to spend as much time as we can with her.
-Plus as a lone bunny it is very important to make sure Fern isn’t lonely.
+Fern is a member of our family and it’s fun to spend as much time as we can with her, plus as a lone bunny it is very important to make sure Fern isn’t lonely.

-Fern really is fantastic.
+Fern really is fantastic, if a little intimidating!

 Fern's new obsession